 - By creating and using the GBFS and the CTA to administer the financing programs, unnecessary administrative costs may have been incurred.
-For example: - Pursuant to the interlocal agreement executed with the Town in accordance with State law to facilitate creation, authorization, and use of the CTA to issue bonds, the City has been obligated to pay the Town \$1.3 million since the CTA was created.
-The interlocal agreement indicates that these payments were for the Town's administrative fees and expenses associated with CTA bond issues, although City records indicate that the City, and not the Town, has been providing the CTA administrative support. - In addition to the City annual financial audit, the City annually provides for separate financial audits of the GBFS and the CTA.
+For example: - o Pursuant to the interlocal agreement executed with the Town in accordance with State law23 to facilitate creation, authorization, and use of the CTA to issue bonds, the City has been obligated to pay the Town \$1.3 million24 since the CTA was created.
+The interlocal agreement25 indicates that these payments were for the Town's administrative fees and expenses associated with CTA bond issues, although City records indicate that the City, and not the Town, has been providing the CTA administrative support. - o In addition to the City annual financial audit, the City annually provides for separate financial audits of the GBFS and the CTA.
 According to the City audit contract for the City, GBFS, and CTA financial audits for the 2013-14 through 2017-18 fiscal years, the audit costs associated with the separate GBFS and CTA audits totaled \$65,000 over those 5 years.

 Although we requested, we were not provided City records (e.g., audio tapes or minutes of City Council workshops or meetings) evidencing the City's determination that it was economically or otherwise more advantageous for the City to create and use the GBFS and the CTA rather than using City employees or employing additional staff or consultants to administer the financing programs within the City organizational structure.
-In response to our inquiries as to why the City created the GBFS and the CTA "exists for purposes very different from the delivery of services provided by the City for its citizens."
+In response to our inquiries as to why the City created the GBFS and the CTA instead of administering the financing programs internally, City personnel indicated that the CTA "exists for purposes very different from the delivery of services provided by the City for its citizens."
 Notwithstanding, many other governmental entities have issued, marketed, and administered debt to finance loan pools or for conduit financing without creating separate non-governmental entities.
 If necessary, the City could have employed additional qualified and knowledgeable staff or consultants to administer the financing programs within the City organizational structure, which could have provided increased accountability and transparency, as discussed in Findings 9 through 16, and possibly reduced administrative costs.